campjs/campjs-ix/source/call-for-papers/index.md

 </dl>

 Attendees will have the opportunity to choose between talks or workshops.
 Where possible we will align related talks and workshops so attendees can do both, and put speakers in touch with workshop organizers to collaborate when it makes sense.

-## 🗣 Submit a talk or workshop
-Submissions closed midnight of April 29!
-But you can still run a side activity if you'd like.

 ## Run a side-activity
 We're always looking for people to run activities on the side.